 The Finished Room

-Building the bookshelves over and around the closet gives me lots of space to store my books without taking up wall space that could be used for something else.
+The bookshelves give me lots of space to store my books on a wall that couldn’t really be used for anything else.

 And the closet space gives me lots of room for storing office supplies that’s convenient but out of the way.